bjoernpl/bjoernpl/README.md

 ## Björn Plüster - @bjoernpl

 I am currently studying in the Intelligent Adaptive Systems Masters program at the [University of Hamburg](https://www.uni-hamburg.de/) and am interested in most things coding related.
-Currently I'm focussing on AI research, particularly regarding multimodal applications of the Transformer architecture.
+Currently I'm focusing on AI research, particularly regarding multimodal applications of the Transformer architecture.

 ### Projects
 In my repositories you'll find some projects: